LambdaSharp/LambdaSharpTool/Docs/Module-Function-Sources-Kinesis.md

 ![λ#](LambdaSharp_v2_small.png)

-# LambdaSharp Module Function - Kinesis Stream Source
+# LambdaSharp Module Function - Kinesis Stream Source Definition

 See [Kinesis Stream sample](../Samples/KinesisSample/) for an example of how to use the Kinesis Stream source.